Lambit/lingo-selector-backend/README.md

 This application uses Jest, Supertest, and smtp-server for testing.

 ## Deployment
 This application is deployed on Heroku for public access.
-You can access it at https://[your-app-name.herokuapp.com](https://peaceful-inlet-22477-28dd94940b26.herokuapp.com/).
+You can access it at [Lingo Selector](https://peaceful-inlet-22477-28dd94940b26.herokuapp.com/).

 ## Contributing
 1. If you would like to contribute to the development of this application, please follow these guidelines: